Star (keelboat): World Championships

 The Star World Championships has been held annually since 1923.
 Most titles has American sailor Lowell North won, with five titles between 1945 and 1973 and another seven podiums.
 The most crowned skipper-crew combination is Italian duo Agostino Straulino and Nicolò Rode and Brazilian duo Robert Scheidt and Bruno Prada with three titles each.
 Also, American Mark Reynolds has three titles, but with different crew.

+Star Vintage Gold Cup

+The Star Vintage Gold Cup is an annual regatta for vintage Star-class yachts, administered as a sanctioned special event by the International Star Class Yacht Racing Association.
+Established in 2017, the event is hosted by the Gull Lake Star Fleet and is sailed in vintage Star boats, including restored wooden hulls.
+In addition to the Vintage Gold Cup trophy, the winner is awarded a gold laurel wreath honor in accordance with Star Class tradition.
+The laurel wreath may be displayed on the sail and is retained by the recipient following their victory.

 Star Sailors League

 The Star Sailors League was created in 2013 by athletes to establish a sustainable sailing circuit.